coatedCap/coatedcap.github.io/README.md

 This text terminal exists in the form of a textarea with the value being modified as the game progresses.
 To the developer's surprise, this textarea was readable by a screenreader and was able to read updated text.
 However, the developer has not actually experienced the text reader themselves.
 Some data of the project is stored in multiple JSONs.

-_Has the minimum viable product been delivered?_      **Yes.**
+_Has the minimum viable product been delivered?_      **Yes.
+Though it has spotty performance and works fluidly ~60% of the time**
 _Any code inefficiencies?_      **Definitely.**
 _If you were to spend more time on this, what would you change?_
-- **Allocate more defined functions to reduce code and redundant writing.**
+- Allocate more defined functions to reduce code and redundant writing.
-- **Add more descriptive lines within the text terminal to describe current situations.**
+- Add more descriptive lines within the text terminal to describe current situations.
-- **Implement the the original scope and other pages for the project.**
+- Implement the the original scope and other pages for the project.
-- **More loose image visuals to add more immersion beyond the text only format.**
+- More loose image visuals to add more immersion beyond the text only format.
+- Fix variations logic and flag errors within the code mainly pertaining to combat and choice states (as seen in the demo)
+- Reduce volatility of the code and general clean-up.
+- Not use JavaScript due to being a primitive and typeless language which isn't my strongest suite.
+  - Likely to use C# or the ASP.NET framework.

 Video
 -----